 Observation 2: The current TSCAI mechanism with Burst Arrival Time requires time synchronization between the application and the 5G clock and the knowledge of the delay from the application traffic source to the RAN, and these requirements may not be always feasible.

 The PDU Set based QoS framework in Rel-18 leads to the definition of the PDU Set RTP header extension which carries the PDU Set Sequence Number (PSSN) [2].
 This provides an alternative to the current Burst Arrival Time.
 Specifically, the application can be able in some cases to indicate at which PDU Set the new traffic pattern will start, and the RAN considers the new traffic pattern starts when the PDU Set arrives.
-To give the RAN lead time for scheduling, a time offset may be also indicated.
+To give the RAN lead time for scheduling, a time offset may also be indicated.

 NOTE 2: The PSSN in the RTP Header extension and the PSSN in GTP-U Header provided by the UPF to NG-RAN are not necessarily the same, as the UPF is responsible for deriving the PSSN for different PDU Sets and can modify or adapt the PSSN value from the RTP HE.
 This is because UPF always needs to add the PSSN in GTP-U Header, for RTP HE packets and for non RTP HE packets (also known as lone PDUs).